 Face the patient, maintain eye contact, and when he or she is talking, use frequent, brief responses, such as "okay," "I see," and "uh-huh."
 Active listening keeps the discussion focused and lets patients know you understand their concerns.

-Watch for opportunities to respond to patients' emotions, using phrases such as "That sounds difficult" or "I'm sorry you're facing this problem; I think we can work on it together."
-Studies show that empathy can be learned and practiced and that it adds less than a minute to the patient interview.
+Watch for opportunities to respond to patients' emotions, using phrases such as "That sounds difficult," or "I'm sorry you're facing this problem; I think we can work on it together."
+Studies show that clinical empathy can be learned and practiced and that it adds less than a minute to the patient interview .
 It also has rewards in terms of patient satisfaction, understanding, and adherence to treatment.

 Try not to assume that patients know medical terminology or a lot about their disease.
 Introduce necessary information by first asking patients what they know about their condition and building on that.
-Although some terms seem commonplace—MRIs, CAT scans, stress tests, and so on—some older patients may be unfamiliar with what each test really is.
+Although some terms seem commonplace—MRIs, CT scans, stress tests, and so on—some older patients may be unfamiliar with what each test really is.
 Check often to be sure that your patient understands what you are saying.
+You might ask the patient to repeat back the diagnosis or care plan in his or her own words—this can help with recall, as well.
 You may want to spell or write down diagnoses or important terms to remember.

 Reduce Barriers to Communication